 Fair Trade Friday: On Fridays, Year 6 run a Fair Trade stall for the Junior School students.
 On this day, the girls may bring up to £1.00 to buy a bar of Fair Trade chocolate, a cookie or one of the healthy snack bars that are on offer.
-Year 6 may use the Main School Tuck Shop on a Thursday as one of their privileges.
+Year 6 may use the Main School Tuck Shop on a Friday as one of their privileges where they are allowed to buy up to two items.